pdefusco/CDE_Wheel_Jobs/README.md

 ## Step by Step Instructions

-A CDE Job is Application code along with defined configurations and resources.
-Jobs can be run on demand or scheduled.
-An individual job execution is called a job run.

-Similar to a CDE Spark Job, a CDE Spark Submit executes a Job with the difference that it doesn't allow you to reuse the CDE Job Definition to rerun the job.
-The CDE Spark Submit is the quickest way to prototype a job.

-In this example we will run a CDE Spark Submit with the Wheel file.

 The Spark Job code can be found in ```mywheel/__main__.py``` file but it does not require modifications.
-If you are familiar with PySpark you might notice this is a very simple Spark SQL job for pure demo purposes.
+For demo purposes we have chosen to use a simple Spark SQL job.

 The Wheel has already been created for you and will automatically download to the ```dist``` directory in your local machine upon cloning this project.

+#### Using the Wheel with a CDE Spark Submit

+A CDE Spark Submit is the fastest way to prototype a Spark Job.
+In this example we will run a CDE Spark Submit with the Wheel file.

 Once you have the CDE CLI installed on your terminal you can launch a CDE Job from local via the CDE CLI via the ```cde spark submit``` command.
 Copy the following command and execute it in your terminal: